Matter and Motion

 Credits per quarter

-Proficiency in high school algebra II/intermediate algebra is required for all students.
-Students entering the calculus track must also have completed the equivalent of Precalculus I and II with satisfactory or higher achievement.
+Proficiency in high school algebra II/intermediate algebra is required for general chemistry and algebra-based physics.
+Students entering the calculus-based physics track must also have completed the equivalent of Pre-Calculus I and II with satisfactory, or higher achievement.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.